24/7 Hotlines: Call or text 988 or text 741741

 Support by Topic

-There is a wide range of community support resources that are available to help you.
+There is a wide range of peer support resources that are available to help you.
 These topics range from addiction to autism to bullying and to resources for veterans.
-There is a large variety of support groups, organizations, information and everything else in between at your convenience.
+There is a large variety of peer and other support groups, organizations, information and everything else in between at your convenience.
 These organizations and support groups can be beneficial towards the physical or mental health of you or someone you love.

 With this in mind, check out all that Connecticut has to offer.